-Medicare began reimbursing physicians for chronic care management (CCM) services in January 2015 under CPT® 994901 in response to anecdotal evidence that care management services reduce the total costs of care and improve patient outcomes.
+Medicare began reimbursing physicians for chronic care management (CCM) services in January 2015 under CPT[®] 994901 in response to anecdotal evidence that care management services reduce the total costs of care and improve patient outcomes.

-The Centers for Medicare & Medicaid Services' (CMS) evaluation contractor, Mathematica, recently published its analysis,2 of CCM's impact on Medicare spending from 2014 to 2016.
-The results are impressive: perbeneficiary-per-month (PBPM) expenditures decreased by \$74 for CCM beneficiaries after 18 months.
+In November 2017, the Centers for Medicare & Medicaid Services' (CMS) evaluation contractor, Mathematica, published its analysis2 of CCM's impact on Medicare spending from 2014 to 2016.
+The results are impressive: per-beneficiary-per-month (PBPM) expenditures decreased by \$74 for CCM beneficiaries after 18 months.
 Most of these savings were realized in inpatient and post-acute care, while Medicare payments to physicians actually increased.